sunomura/commercialization-public/customize/mobile/mcsf/wap-browser-support.md

         For more information about file and URI associations, see the Windows 10 SDK documentation.

-2. After you have created the WAP browser application and gone through the Windows Store submission process to obtain your application license, follow these steps to preload the WAP browser application to the phone.
+2. After you have created the WAP browser application and gone through the Microsoft Store submission process to obtain your application license, follow these steps to preload the WAP browser application to the phone.

     1. Create a customization answer file using the contents shown in the following code sample.